Easyjet passengers kept on Belfast plane for two hours in security operation

 Passengers stranded for over 2 hours on board an @easyJet flight from Gatwick that landed @belfastairport around 9:35pm have now been allowed to disembark following major security operation involving armed police and fire crews surrounding the aircraft.
 No official statement yet pic.twitter.com/4QARF1yYCG— Michael Fisher (@fishbelfast) September 26, 2021

-One passenger said police had boarded the plane after it landed and they had been "back and forth" and there was "no information on what's happening from the crew.
+Stephen Houston who was on the flight said police had boarded the plane after it landed and they had been "back and forth".

+He said there was "no information on what's happening from the crew.
 They seem to be in the dark as well".

-Another woman said that she got up to get her bags but the "doors opened and police came on."
+Another passenger said that she got up to get her bags but the "doors opened and police came on."

 "We have been told nothing.
 The air hostesses know nothing.
 The captain's door has been locked since we landed."